 The Libra 2 is available to buy directly from the Kobo Store online or at major retailers worldwide.

 The Libra 2 (and the Sage with it) debuted Kobo Plus, an ebook/audiobook subscription service, to Australia and New Zealand, and as of April 2023, the platform is also available in the US and UK with three tiers to choose from.

 Kobo Libra 2 review: design and display

 - Minor design tweaks

 - E Ink Carta 1200 display

 - USB-C port

 Amazon might have been the one to pioneer the asymmetric design now shared by several ereaders, but Kobo seems to have embraced it completely.
-Out of the seven ereaders in its current catalog, four have the page-turn buttons that make single-hand use so easy – clearly Kobo means for that design to stay and we’re all for it.
+Out of the eight ereaders in its current catalog (the Libra H2O is still available in some markets), four have the page-turn buttons that make single-hand use so easy – clearly Kobo means for that design to stay and we’re all for it.

 That design, though, has undergone a slight refinement.
 In the Libra H2O, there was a crease clearly visible on the thicker bezel, which is no longer there on the Libra 2.
 Even the little recess between the two page-turn buttons on the Libra H2O is gone, instead giving the Libra 2 a slightly cleaner look despite the plastic chassis.